accessibility-luxembourg/accessibilite.public.lu/content/en/raam1/glossaire.md

 For information to be accessible to assistive technologies, it must be made available to them, either through the software itself or via an accessibility API, the latter method being the most widespread.

-This can be achieved by means of descriptive properties that may not be visible on the interface, but which are rendered by assistive technologies, or by means of API parameters that define states, for example (selected, active, deactivated, etc.)
+This can be achieved by means of descriptive properties that may not be visible on the interface, but which are rendered by assistive technologies, or by means of API parameters that define states, for example (selected, active, disabled, etc.)

 #### Accessible version